I enjoy writing about politics, economics, foreign policy, and culture.

 Hillary Didn't Goof...Her Establishment Backers Did

-On Tuesday morning, the punditry and mainstream media couldn't stop praising Democratic nominee Hillary Clinton to the sky.
+On the morning of the 2016 presidential election, the punditry and mainstream media couldn't stop praising Democratic nominee Hillary Clinton to the sky.
 The former Secretary of State, winning all the polls, was on the cusp of becoming the first woman leader of the free world.
 Everyone knew that Clinton would win the election and become our 45th president...the only question was by how great a margin.
 Pontificators were busy arguing the size of Clinton's mandate, not whether or not she would win.

-Most surprising, perhaps, is how quickly the mainstream media and punditry have been to blame the Democratic nominee herself.
-Since Tuesday night, Clinton has been blamed for complacency and poor strategy.
+Most surprising, perhaps, was how quickly the mainstream media and punditry have been to blame the Democratic nominee herself.
+Clinton had been blamed for complacency and poor strategy.
 How quickly the hero becomes the villain!

 Despite reams of evidence showing that Sanders was far more competitive against Trump than was Clinton, the Democratic Party bigwigs refused to pay any attention.
 These men and women of power propelled Hillary Clinton to the Democratic nomination.
 Media bias and constantly-touted endorsements swayed just enough low-information voters to give Clinton the edge.
 Bernie Sanders did not lose the Democratic nomination in a fair race: He was sabotaged by unethical media bias and internal DNC politicking.